 educational studies, up to the age of 23 if needed.

-poor and uneducated.
-They tend to be engaged in rag
+economically poor and poorly educated.
+They tend to be

 Children living in slums are often described as slum

 children.
 The fact that they live in a slum does not

 define who the children are and we purposely don’t